xplorfin/lnurlauth/README.md

 # LN Url

-A golang lnurl example implementation.
+A golang lnurl example implementation by [entropy](https://entropy.rocks).
 As per the [lnurl-rfc](https://github.com/fiatjaf/lnurl-rfc) this library also provides:

 1. [auth](auth.go): A canonical way to authenticate users with lnurl